Best Practices for Furnace & Air Conditioners

-Some types of filters are reusable; others must be replaced.
-They are available in a variety of types and efficiencies.
+Some types of filter are reusable, others must be replaced.
+They are available in a variety of types and efficencies.
 Clean or replace your air conditioning system's filter or filters every month or two during the cooling season.
 Filters may need more frequent attention if the air conditioner is in constant use, is subjected to dusty conditions, or you have fur-bearing pets in the house.

 Air Conditioner Coils